 Having been founded in 1811, the UiO has been preparing the best specialists in the fields of Law, Mathematics and Natural Sciences, Medicine, Humanities, Theology, Social and Educational Sciences.
 Five scientists affiliated with the University of Oslo have been awarded Nobel Prizes.

-Zabbix is true Open Source.
+Zabbix is Free and Open Source Software.
 No limits or hidden costs.